marwoj/seed-spring-vue-aws-ec2/README.md

 If you want to make your application available online, you can deploy it to AWS EC2.
 This requires minimal configuration, described below.

-**Note: All docker containers (Spring Boot, Vue, Mongo) will be run on single EC2 instance.
-It is not recommended for production applications, but it is enough for fast prototyping**
+**Note: All docker containers (Spring Boot, Vue, Mongo) will be run on a single EC2 instance.
+It is not recommended for production applications, but it is enough for fast prototyping.
+If required, please take care about database backups.**

 ### Setup EC2